idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Test cheaply, early and often.
 - Ship as frequently as possible.
 - Always paying down technical debt
-- I hate the term "bring solutions not probems", it encourages people to freeze.
+- I hate the term "bring solutions not problems", it encourages people to freeze.
 Instead - "bring ideas, even terrible ones, with your problems", caring and lead time to fix is most important
 - Never be blocked
 - Imagine Executed Sustainably